elimbaum/eecs-senior-project/notes.md

 making progress getting all libraries set up. can’t find weird libm in /usr/lib64 even though exists elsewhere

-ok, got compilation to succeed with libm hack. but now _my_ kid won’t run in gem5. kernel versions different? might have to move over to AVLSI server.
+ok, got compilation to succeed with libm hack. but now _my_ kld won’t run in gem5. kernel versions different? might have to move over to AVLSI server.

 Internally-defined functions don’t work (putchard and printd) in static link. also now gem5 is crashing. bad memory address? might be the new non-debug LLVM, also.
 Rui’s still works, but also can’t handle putchard/printd. not priorities atm, but I will need those eventually. weird, however, that other externs like the math functions work just fine.